 My research aims to explain the evolutionary dynamics of pathogens, particularly viral infections of humans, including HIV/AIDS, the hepatitis C virus, and Influenza.
 I hope to understand how evolutionary and ecological processes - which occur on the same timescale for many pathogens - combine and interact in natural populations.

-Li YQ. et al, (2022), Mol Biol Evol
+Zhang G. et al, (2023), Mol Biol Evol

 Global disparities in SARS-CoV-2 genomic surveillance.

 Brito AF. et al, (2022), Nat Commun, 13